A Guide to Root Canal Treatment

 The goal of a root canal is to clean out the infection and preserve your natural tooth.
 Nebraska Family Dentistry doctors always have your comfort in mind!
 We make sure that you are comfortable throughout the procedure.
 We provide television, music, or movies to help the appointment fly by.

-To begin, your doctor or hygienist will gently administer anesthetic with a special technique that makes injections as painless as possible.
+To begin, your doctor or hygienist will gently administer anesthetic with a special technique that makes injections comfortable and easy.
 We let you relax while the anesthetic takes effect before getting started on the root canal treatment.

 Your dentist or endodontist will begin by accessing the pulp chamber and will use a series of special instruments to clean out the infection and remove the nerve of the tooth.
 Once the pulp and decay have been removed, the root canals will be sterilized with a solution, dried, and filled.
 A filling will be placed over the pulp chamber to seal it.